mrmeizongo/Xpilot/README.md

 Throttle is always under manual control.

 Rate/Expo set up on the transmitter should NOT be used for Rate(2)/Stabilize(3) flight modes.
-You can however configure Rate/Expo for passthrough(1) flight mode.
+You can however configure Rate/Expo for passthrough(1) flight mode after radio calibration has been performed.

-The IMU is calibrated through xp_serial.py.
+The IMU and Radio are calibrated through xp_serial.py.

 ## Build & Upload